kevinz1194/Kidney-Transplant-Disparities/README.md

 Updated 5/12/23: Renamed to recipients_data_prep and converted to a notebook.
 Selection criteria is now based on transplant date, not listing date.

 Updated 5/15/23: Race variable modified to account for other cases.
+Time to death (general) is added.

 ### 4. candidates_analysis.Rmd